 Discover Your Leadership Persona

 Every organization needs all 20 leadership personas to thrive.
-Agile Strategists are just one piece — essential, but incomplete without the others.
+Agile Strategists are one piece of the system, essential but incomplete on their own.

 Where do you fit in your organization's leadership ecosystem?